 Vieux Chateau Certan Vineyards, Terroir, Grapes, Winemaking

-The vineyards of Vieux Chateau Certan are planted to 65% Merlot, 30% Cabernet Franc and 5% Cabernet Sauvignon.
+The 14 hectare vineyard of Vieux Chateau Certan is planted to 65% Merlot, 30% Cabernet Franc and 5% Cabernet Sauvignon.
 This shows a slight increase in the Cabernet Franc and decrease in the Merlot, planted here.
 On average, their average 50 years of age.
 However, there is one very old plot of Merlot that was planted all the way back in 1932, making it one of the oldest parcels in the Pomerol appellation.
 They also have a section of vines planted in 1948.

 The Merlot undergoes malolactic fermentation in barrel.
 A different course is taken for the Cabernet Franc at Vieux Chateau Certan.
 The Cabernet Franc is vinified at 30 degrees Celsius.
 The Cabernet Franc undergo malolactic fermentation in vat.
 On average, the wine of Vieux Chateau Certan is aged in 50%, new, French oak barrels for about 20 months, depending on the character and quality of the vintage.

 The yearly production ranges from 4,000 to 5,000 cases of Vieux Chateau Certan per vintage.
 There is a second wine, La Gravette de Certan, which made its debut in 1986.
 La Gravette de Certan takes its name from a parcel of vines purchased by the Thienpont family in 1946.

 When to Drink Vieux Chateau Certan, Anticipated Maturity, Decanting Time